People Helping People

 aboard!"

-one of Australia's oldest non-commercial scuba diving clubs.
+the world's second oldest non-commercial scuba diving club.

 and joined the committee in 2007.